learnk8s/learnk8s.io/src/requests-limits/content.md

 If the application is designed in a way to use the resources available to determine the amount of memory to use or number of threads to run, it can lead to a fatal issue.

-One such example is when you set the memory limits for a container running a JAVA application and the JVM uses the amount of memory in the node to set the Heap size.
+One such example is when you set the memory limits for a container running a JAVA application, and the JVM uses the amount of memory in the node to set the Heap size.

 Now that you understand how requests and limits work, it's time to put them in practice.